Curriculum

 Classes at the Academy of the Holy Family are small, enabling students to receive individual attention.
 The standardized testing results of students from Academy of the Holy Family are higher than the national average in every category – math, critical reading and writing.

 The courses are designed to delve into the depths of a student’s talent and creativity and to expose them to different media, art forms and artists’ styles.
-The curriculum includes, but is not limited to, art history and appreciation, drawing, painting, sculpture, found art, graphic design, set design, and jewelry.
+The curriculum includes, but is not limited to, art history and appreciation, drawing, painting, sculpture, fine arts, graphic design, set design, and jewelry.
 Non-juried art shows are part of each year’s experience, and students learn through museum visits and cultural events during the academic year.
 Student art work is exhibited throughout the campus, and cultural art displays remind us of the cultural and historical roots of our international students.

 The purpose of the courses offered in the Business & Technology Department is to give students the ability to become proficient in using technology as a tool that will be required of them as they continue their high school and college education and enter the professional world.
 Our focus is on identifying the proper tool for the job (college application essays, flyer for a club activity, graph of data observed in a science experiment, etc.) and then learning how to use the software application to achieve the desired results.
 Through hands-on experience, students become familiar with design, writing computer programs, the digital world, and the changing face of technology.